For SellersIndustry Guide

 6. Lack of Niche or Differentiation: Agencies without a clear specialization or unique selling proposition are often viewed as commoditized, leading to lower valuations.
 Buyers are looking for strategic advantages and defensible market positions.

-7. Technology Blindness/Resistance to Innovation: In a rapidly evolving digital landscape, agencies that ignore emerging technologies like AI or fail to adapt to new platforms are seen as high-risk.
+7. Technology Stagnation: In a rapidly evolving digital landscape, agencies that ignore emerging technologies like AI or fail to adapt to new platforms are seen as high-risk.
 Buyers want agencies that are forward-thinking and technologically agile.

 8. Unrealistic Valuation Expectations: Owners with inflated expectations, not grounded in market realities or data-backed valuations, can deter serious buyers and prolong the sales process unnecessarily.